Port Perry High School: History

 In May, 1927, a new facility for Port Perry Public and High School opened on Rosa Street, a few steps north of the Union School site.
 The new school featured 11 classrooms, six for the High School and five for the Public School.
 The building also featured a gymnasium (the Senior Developmental classroom is now located in this space), and an assembly hall (the Drama Room currently occupies this space).
 The cost of construction for the "New School" was $100,000.

 Eight Port Perry High School students sacrificed their lives during the Second World War.
 A commemorative plaque in recognition of their valiant efforts also sits outside the school's Library-Resource Centre.
 Many of the High School's students contributed at home as well, working tirelessly on farms across Scugog and Reach Townships to contribute to the war effort.

-By 1952, the cornerstone to a new Public School in Port Perry was laid on Queen Street, just west of Ottawa Street.
+By 1952, the cornerstone of a new Public School in Port Perry was laid on Queen Street, just west of Ottawa Street.
 The movement of public school students to what is now R.H.
 Cornish Public School opened several classrooms to students enrolled in the High School's programs.
-However, the existing school facility did not meet the needs of the community or of the growing enrollment Port Perry High School was experiencing.
+However, the existing school facility did not meet the needs of the community or of the growing enrolment Port Perry High School was experiencing.
 Under Principal Grant MacDonald's leadership, an aggressive expansion program brought a new wing north of the existing building (with a combined gymnasium/auditorium) in 1961 and a second addition which included a second smaller gymnasium, central offices, a cafeteria, classrooms and a full technical facility in 1967.

 In 1998, a third phase of expansion brought a modern music education facility to PPHS (located in the old 1967 Library), and a brand new Library/Resource Centre was erected south of the 1927 building.

 in 2012, a fourth phase of expansion brought a new Science wing south of the Library/Resource Centre.
 Port Perry High School also received new Outdoor Education, Cosmetology and Culinary facilities.